Skip to content

 Troubleshooting

-• Rust issues: Reinstall via rust-lang.org.
+• Rust issues: reinstall via rust-lang.org.

-• IDE issues: Reinstall rust-analyzer.
+• IDE issues: check extensions (rust-analyzer, Python).

 Next Steps